FineCops-Ref: A new Dataset and Task for Fine-Grained Compositional Referring Expression Comprehension: FineCops-Ref

 \subsection{Creating Positive Data}

 \textbf{Path Generation.} We employ image scene graphs from GQA~\cite{hudson2019gqa} for path generation.
 The scene graphs contain detailed information about objects, attributes, and relations.
 To ensure accuracy, we first filter the objects based on their suitability as target or related objects.
-We leverage annotations from InstInpaint~\cite{yildirim2023inst} and applying additional filters such as keywords and object size.
+We leverage annotations from InstInpaint~\cite{yildirim2023inst} and apply additional filters such as keywords and object size.
 Next, we generate several paths for each of the filtered objects, as show in Figure~\ref{pipeline}(a).
-To eliminate any ambiguity, we utilize unique attributes or relations to identify the target object that share the same category as other objects in the image. and we make sure that every generated path are unique.
+To eliminate ambiguity, we utilize unique attributes or relations to identify the target object that shares the same category as other objects in the image to ensure that every generated path is unique.

-\textbf{Data categorization.} We categorize positive expressions into three difficulty levels, depending on the complexity of fine-grained reasoning.
-Level 1 indicates that there are no objects in the image with the same category as the target object.
-In this case, model can locate the target without requiring contextual understanding.
-Level 2 signifies the presence of an object with the same name as the target in the image, and the target can be distinguished through one unique attribute or relation.
-Level 3 require at least two or more relationships and attribute information.
-The difficulty level is established based on the intricacy of fine-grained reasoning, rather than the complexity of the textual description.
+\textbf{Data categorization.} We categorize the paths into three difficulty levels based on the complexity of fine-grained reasoning.
+Level 1 indicates that there are no other objects in the image belonging to the same category as the target object, such as the TV in Figure~\ref{pipeline}.
+In this case, the model can locate the target without requiring contextual understanding.
+Level 2 signifies the presence of another object with the same category as the target in the image, where the target can be distinguished through one unique attribute or relation.
+Level 3 requires at least two or more relationships and attribute information.
+The difficulty levels are determined by the intricacy of fine-grained reasoning, rather than the complexity of the textual description.

-\textbf{Expression Generation.} We first employ a data balancing technique that takes into account the proportion of each type, effectively minimizing bias in the scene graph.
-Subsequently, the generated paths are substituted into predefined templates to generate reference expressions.
-We detail the predefined templates in Appendix~\ref{sec:appendix_dataset_0}.
+\textbf{Expression Generation.} To mitigate potential biases in the scene graphs, we first apply frequency-based sampling of relationships, attributes, and object categories along the generated paths.
+Subsequently, we use predefined templates to generate referring expressions.
+The details of predefined templates are provided in Appendix~\ref{sec:appendix_dataset_0}.

 To further augment the naturalness and diversity of these expressions, we leverage GPT-3.5-turbo to rewrite the referring expressions.
-By incorporating well-designed instruction and examples, we are able to achieve a more expansive range of linguistically varied and authentic expressions.
-Prompts used to rewrite are listd in Appendix~\ref{sec:appendix_dataset_3}.
+By incorporating well-designed instructions and examples, we achieve a wider range of linguistically diverse and natural expressions.
+The prompts used for rewriting are listed in Appendix~\ref{sec:appendix_dataset_3}.